olivierfriard/boris_docs/index.rst

 FFmpeg framework
 ----------------

-The FFmpeg is required if you want to use the frame-by-frame mode or the spectrogram visualization.
+The FFmpeg framework is required if you want to use the frame-by-frame mode or the spectrogram visualization.

 .. image:: preferences2.png
    :alt: Preferences FFmpeg framework tab
    :width: 60%

-You can activate the use of FFmpeg framework by selecting the *Allow use of ffmpeg* checkbox.
+You can activate the use of FFmpeg framework by selecting the *Allow use of ffmpeg program* checkbox.

 The ffmpeg executable program is part of the FFmepg framework.